Thank you for your interest in Outdoorsy!

 You may discontinue your use of the Services at any time and Outdoorsy may terminate your access to the Services and remove any listings for any reason or no reason to the extent permissible under applicable law.
 Termination of access to the Services will not release a Party from any obligations it incurred prior to the termination and Outdoorsy may retain and continue to use any information, including but not limited to photography, previously provided by you.
 Termination of the Agreement will not have any effect on the disclaimers, waiver or liability limitations, or legal disputes provisions under the Agreement and/or any fees due, and all of those terms will survive any termination of the Agreement.

-Except as otherwise provided herein, renters and owners agree that nothing in these Terms constitutes an actual or purported transfer or assignment of any right or interest in a vehicle or optional Extras shared through the Services.
+Except as otherwise provided herein, Guests and Hosts agree that nothing in these Terms constitutes an actual or purported transfer or assignment of any right or interest in any property or item shared through the Services.

-OUTDOORSY PROVIDES SERVICES THAT ENABLE THE SHARING OF VEHICLES AND OPTIONAL ADD-ONS BETWEEN OWNERS AND RENTERS.
-EXCEPT AS OTHERWISE PROVIDED IN THESE TERMS, OUTDOORSY DOES NOT ITSELF PROVIDE VEHICLE SHARING, RENTAL SERVICES, AND/OR INSURANCE SERVICES AND IS NOT RESPONSIBLE FOR ANY OF THE ACTS OR OMISSIONS OF ANY OF THE USERS OF ITS SERVICES, THE MANUFACTURER OF THE VEHICLE OR ANY OPTIONAL EXTRAS, OR ANY THIRD PARTY PROVIDER OF SERVICES (E.G. IN-VEHICLE GPS OR OTHER SYSTEMS).
+OUTDOORSY PROVIDES SERVICES THAT ENABLE THE SHARING OF VEHICLES, STAYS, AND OPTIONAL ADD-ONS BETWEEN OWNERS AND RENTERS.
+EXCEPT AS OTHERWISE PROVIDED IN THESE TERMS, OUTDOORSY DOES NOT ITSELF PROVIDE VEHICLE OR STAY SHARING, RENTAL SERVICES, AND/OR INSURANCE SERVICES AND IS NOT RESPONSIBLE FOR ANY OF THE ACTS OR OMISSIONS OF ANY OF THE USERS OF ITS SERVICES, THE MANUFACTURER OF THE VEHICLE, STAY OR ANY OPTIONAL ADD-ON, OR ANY THIRD PARTY PROVIDER OF SERVICES (E.G. IN-VEHICLE GPS OR OTHER SYSTEMS, SECURITY CAMERAS OR SYSTEMS).
 THE SERVICES ARE PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, WITHOUT LIMITING THE FOREGOING, OUTDOORSY EXPLICITLY DISCLAIMS ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT, OR NON-INFRINGEMENT, AND ANY WARRANTIES ARISING OUT OF COURSE OF DEALING OR USAGE OF TRADE.
 Outdoorsy makes no warranty that the Services, including, but not limited to, the Listing and/or any vehicle or optional Add-on, will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
 Outdoorsy makes no warranty regarding the quality of any listings, vehicles, owners, renters, Add-ons, the Services, or any content or the accuracy, timeliness, truthfulness, completeness, or reliability of any content obtained through the Services.
 No advice or information, whether oral or written, obtained from Outdoorsy or its service providers or through the Services or content, will create any warranty not expressly made herein.

-YOU WAIVE AND DISCHARGE ANY AND ALL RIGHTS YOU HAVE TO SUE OR MAKE CLAIMS AGAINST OUTDOORSY AND ANY OF ITS SUBSIDIARIES, DIRECTORS, OFFICERS, AGENTS (INCLUDING THIRD-PARTY ADMINISTRATORS, INSURANCE PRODUCERS, AND INSURANCE PROVIDERS), OR EMPLOYEES (TOGETHER, THE “OUTDOORSY PARTIES”) AND ANY OUTDOORSY USER FOR ANY DAMAGES OR LOSSES, WHETHER DUE TO NEGLIGENCE OR OTHERWISE, ARISING OUT OF OR IN CONNECTION WITH THE FOLLOWING: (1) VEHICLE AVAILABILITY (E.G., A VEHICLE NOT BEING AVAILABLE OR RETURNED WHEN IT WAS SUPPOSED TO BE), (2) PROBLEMS WITH A VEHICLE (E.G., ANY MALFUNCTION OF OR DEFICIENCY WITH A VEHICLE), (3) VEHICLE WARRANTY ISSUES (E.G., ANY BREACH OF WARRANTY OR OTHER OBLIGATION BY ANY MANUFACTURER OR OTHER THIRD PARTY ASSOCIATED WITH THE VEHICLE), (4) THE LEGAL OR LICENSE STATUS OF A VEHICLE, OWNER, OR RENTER, (5) THIRD PARTY ASSESSMENTS OF A VEHICLE’S VALUE, OR (6) ANY ACTION OR INACTION OF AN OWNER OR RENTER.
+YOU WAIVE AND DISCHARGE ANY AND ALL RIGHTS YOU HAVE TO SUE OR MAKE CLAIMS AGAINST OUTDOORSY AND ANY OF ITS SUBSIDIARIES, DIRECTORS, OFFICERS, AGENTS (INCLUDING THIRD-PARTY ADMINISTRATORS, INSURANCE PRODUCERS, AND INSURANCE PROVIDERS), OR EMPLOYEES (TOGETHER, THE “OUTDOORSY PARTIES”) AND ANY OUTDOORSY USER FOR ANY DAMAGES OR LOSSES, WHETHER DUE TO NEGLIGENCE OR OTHERWISE, ARISING OUT OF OR IN CONNECTION WITH THE FOLLOWING: (1) VEHICLE OR STAY AVAILABILITY; (2) PROBLEMS WITH A VEHICLE OR STAY, (3) VEHICLE WARRANTY ISSUES, (4) THE LEGAL OR LICENSE STATUS OF A VEHICLE, STAY, HOST, OR GUEST, (5) THIRD PARTY ASSESSMENTS OF A VEHICLE’S OR STAY’S VALUE, OR (6) ANY ACTION OR INACTION OF A HOST OR GUEST.

-YOU AGREE THAT NEITHER OUTDOORSY NOR ANY OTHER PARTY INVOLVED IN CREATING, PRODUCING, OR DELIVERING THE SERVICES WILL BE LIABLE FOR ANY INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS, DATA, OR GOODWILL, SERVICE INTERRUPTION, COMPUTER DAMAGE OR SYSTEM FAILURE, OR THE COST OF SUBSTITUTE PRODUCTS OR SERVICES), WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCT LIABILITY, OR ANY OTHER LEGAL THEORY, ARISING OUT OF OR CONNECTION WITH THE FOLLOWING: (1) THE AGREEMENT, (2) THE SERVICES (INCLUDING LISTING OR BOOKING OF ANY VEHICLE OR OPTIONAL EXTRA VIA THE SERVICES), OR (3) INABILITY TO USE THE SERVICES.
+YOU AGREE THAT NEITHER OUTDOORSY NOR ANY OTHER PARTY INVOLVED IN CREATING, PRODUCING, OR DELIVERING THE SERVICES WILL BE LIABLE FOR ANY INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS, DATA, OR GOODWILL, SERVICE INTERRUPTION, COMPUTER DAMAGE OR SYSTEM FAILURE, OR THE COST OF SUBSTITUTE PRODUCTS OR SERVICES), WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCT LIABILITY, OR ANY OTHER LEGAL THEORY, ARISING OUT OF OR CONNECTION WITH THE FOLLOWING: (1) THE AGREEMENT, (2) THE SERVICES (INCLUDING LISTING OR BOOKING), OR (3) INABILITY TO USE THE SERVICES.

-Except for our obligations to pay amounts to applicable owners or renters pursuant to these Terms, including an approved payment request or claim under a protection plan or applicable insurance policy, in no event will the Outdoorsy Parties’ aggregate liability arising out of or in connection with the Agreement or your use of the Services, exceed the greater of (1) the amounts you have paid or owe for bookings via the Services as a renter in the twelve month period prior to the event giving rise to the liability, or if you are an owner, the amount earned by you in the 12 month period prior to the event giving rise to the liability, or (2) US$100.
+Except for our obligations to pay amounts to applicable Hosts or Guests pursuant to these Terms, including an approved payment request or claim under a protection plan or applicable insurance policy, in no event will the Outdoorsy Parties’ aggregate liability arising out of or in connection with the Agreement or your use of the Services, exceed the greater of (1) the amounts you have paid or owe for bookings via the Services as a Guest in the twelve month period prior to the event giving rise to the liability, or if you are a Host, the amount earned by you in the 12 month period prior to the event giving rise to the liability, or (2) US$100.

-YOU ALSO WAIVE AND DISCHARGE ANY AND ALL RIGHTS YOU HAVE TO SUE OR MAKE CLAIMS AGAINST ANY OUTDOORSY USER FOR ANY DAMAGES OR LOSSES ARISING OUT OF OR IN CONNECTION WITH YOUR USE OF THE SERVICES UNLESS (1) YOU ARE AN OWNER WHO HAS DECLINED A PROTECTION PLAN VIA THE SERVICES AND ARE MAKING A CLAIM AGAINST A RENTER WHO BOOKED A VEHICLE FOR WHICH YOU OPTED TO PROVIDE YOUR OWN COMMERCIAL/RENTAL INSURANCE OR COVERAGE TO THE RENTER, OR (2) YOU ARE A RENTER WHO BOOKED A VEHICLE FROM AN OWNER WHO OPTED TO DECLINE A PROTECTION PLAN VIA THE SERVICES AND SUCH OWNER OPTED TO PROVIDE INSURANCE OR PROTECTION DIRECTLY TO YOU AND YOU ARE MAKING A CLAIM AGAINST THAT COMPANY/OWNER.
+YOU ALSO WAIVE AND DISCHARGE ANY AND ALL RIGHTS YOU HAVE TO SUE OR MAKE CLAIMS AGAINST ANY OUTDOORSY USER FOR ANY DAMAGES OR LOSSES ARISING OUT OF OR IN CONNECTION WITH YOUR USE OF THE SERVICES UNLESS (1) YOU ARE AN OWNER WHO HAS DECLINED A PROTECTION PLAN VIA THE SERVICES AND ARE MAKING A CLAIM AGAINST A GUEST WHO BOOKED A VEHICLE FOR WHICH YOU OPTED TO PROVIDE YOUR OWN COMMERCIAL/RENTAL INSURANCE OR COVERAGE TO THE GUEST, OR (2) YOU ARE A GUEST WHO BOOKED A VEHICLE FROM A HOST WHO OPTED TO DECLINE A PROTECTION PLAN VIA THE SERVICES AND SUCH HOST OPTED TO PROVIDE INSURANCE OR PROTECTION DIRECTLY TO YOU AND YOU ARE MAKING A CLAIM AGAINST THAT HOST.

 YOU WAIVE CALIFORNIA CIVIL CODE §1542, OR ANY SIMILAR LAW, WHICH STATES: “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR.”